Vehicle Rules & Regulations

 All vehicles shall have roof protection installed to protect the crew from intrusions.
 Roof protection shall consist of a 3mm minimum thickness aluminium sheet or 2mm minimum thickness steel plate or high impact plastic roof panel extending the full width of the vehicle from the windscreen frame to the rollover protection and shall terminate behind the heads of the crew.

 Vehicles competing shall be fitted with a minimum six-point rollover protection.
-The minimum design for rollover protection for frames constructed before 1 January 2005 shall be Type 3 Schedule J for Offroad Racing in the CAMS manual.
-The CCDA specification described in Rollover Protection Section 5 shall apply for all new frames from 1 January 2005 save that there is a twelve-month moratorium on existing frames at the discretion of the CCDA.
+The minimum design for rollover protection for frames shall be Type 3 Schedule J for Offroad Racing in the CAMS manual.
+The DSP specification described in Rollover Protection shall apply for all new frames from 1 January 2017.
+If you are planning of driving in ULTRA4 Style events in the TT/Winch Class beyond 2016, then you must adhere to the ULTRA4 Specification.
+CCDA Spec Cages will not be accepted for ANY ULTRA 4 Event from Jan 1st 2017.
+Put simply they are not strong enough for speed events.

-All Cages outside these regulations must be engineered for Offroad Racing & relevant documentation must be provided which will be verified by TEPA.
+All Cages outside these regulations must be engineered or approved for Offroad Racing & relevant documentation must be provided which will be verified by TEPA.

 You can NOT be part ute cage / part Full body Cage